emilraducanu/colibri/README.md

 conda activate colibri
 ```

-The package is now ready to use.
+The project is now ready to use.
 You can test the different features in next the section.

 <br/>

 # 💡 Use cases

-Simple use cases of the package can be found in [this](playground/playground.ipynb) Jupyter Notebook.
+Simple use cases of the project can be found in [this](playground/playground.ipynb) Jupyter Notebook.
 You can run the the cells in your IDE or use the Jupyter server in your localhost by running the following command:

 ```bash
 jupyter notebook